JessAntunes/JessAntunes/README.md

       - playing FFXIV.

   - What I accomplished this week:
-      - Started on React/Redux project.
+      - Passed my review for my React/Redux project.
-      - Made it to final week of coding bootcamp!
+      - Officiallly graduating from my coding bootcamp!

   - How to reach me:
       - [LinkedIn](https://www.linkedin.com/in/jessica-antunes/)